Best Personal Locator Beacons and Satellite Messengers 2025

 Other features, such as non-emergency communication, maps, and smartphone apps may be more complicated and will need some time to learn the process.

-All these devices are small, so functionality does suffer but those linked to Smartphones will have lots of added functions that stand-alone personal locator beacons do not have.
+All these devices are small, so functionality does suffer.
+Those linked to Smartphones have added functions that stand-alone personal locator beacons do not have.

 Size and weight

 Portability is an important feature of a PLB or a satellite messenger.
-They need to be on-hand at all times, and shouldn’t weigh a kit down.
+They need to be on hand at all times and shouldn’t weigh too much.

 Price

 There are two price points to consider when purchasing a PLB or satellite messenger.
-The first is the upfront cost, and the second is a subscription plan.
+First is the upfront cost, and second is the subscription plan.
 The initial upfront cost of these devices can be expensive.

-For a PLB, this is often a one-time expense.
-Systems with two-way messaging will generally require a subscription fee.
+Systems with two-way messaging will require a subscription fee.
 In some cases, this is quite expensive.

 However, it does allow for greater communication.
 Always consider both prices before making your purchase.